simongonzalez/change_labels/README.md

 As a user, I want to change ASCII labels to Lexical Sets in TextGrid A located in tier 2.

-The ASCII labels are: i E { U.
+The ASCII labels are: i E { U. Labels MUST be separated by single spaces.

 The Lexical Sets are: FLEECE DRESS TRAP FOOT.
+Labels MUST be separated by single spaces.

 If labels are entered in this order, all 'i' labels will change to 'FLEECE', 'E' to 'DRESS' and so on.